FoalTS/foal/docs/api/core/api/index.md

   - removeAdditional: true (Remove additional properties when `additionalProperties` keyword is false.)
   - useDefaults: true (Replace missing properties and items with the values from corresponding `default` keyword)

-This configuration can be overrided using the file `config/ajv.json` or through environment
+This configuration can be overrided using the file `config/default.json` or through environment
-variables: AJV_COERCE_TYPES, AJV_REMOVE_ADDITIONAL, USE_DEFAULTS.
+variables: SETTINGS_AJV_COERCE_TYPES, SETTINGS_AJV_REMOVE_ADDITIONAL, SETTINGS_AJV_USE_DEFAULTS.

 ```typescript
 function getAjvInstance(): Ajv;